factorialmap/recession_probability_python/README.md

 - T10Y3M represents the spread between 10-Year Treasury Constant Maturity and 3-Month Treasury Constant Maturity.
 When the value is positive, it means that the interest rate paid for the three-month t-bill is lower than the interest rate paid for the 10-year bond.

 Source: Federal Reserve Bank of St. Louis, 10-Year Treasury Constant Maturity Minus 3-Month Treasury Constant Maturity [T10Y3M], retrieved from FRED, Federal Reserve Bank of St. Louis; https://fred.stlouisfed.org/series/T10Y3M, August 5, 2024.

+#### How to get data?

+- The data is provided by the Federal Reserve Bank of St. Louis and the `freadapi` library will be used to obtain it.

+- The library installation process is available at: https://pypi.org/project/fredapi/

+- An API key is required and can be created when logging into FRED.